Skip to main content

 • Appellate Practice after the Superior and State Court Appellate Practice Act Trial Practice CLE Hour

-• Darron J. Enns, Assistant General Counsel, Judicial Council of Georgia / Administrative Office of the Courts, Atlanta, GA
+• Hon.
+Darron J. Enns, Assistant General Counsel, Judicial Council of Georgia / Administrative Office of the Courts, Atlanta, GA

 • Hon.
 Gary E. Jackson, Judge, City of Atlanta Municipal Court, Atlanta, GA